-During the process, and upon delivery of the finished product, the executive officer archives the correspondence and data and documents the data material included in the delivery.
+As part of the process, the executive officer will archive correspondence and programs, and document the data material included in the delivery.

 12. Technical aspects of access

 Data sent to/from Statistics is exchanged via fx.ssb.no (secure server).
 Statistics Norway sends recipients a link with instructions.